huhwt/huhwt-cce/README.md

 Functions and actions for records are described in detail in the [Hartenthaler module description](/README-CCE.md).

 This module covers all clipping actions covered in the Webtrees standard.
 This has been supplemented by the adoption of entries from the 'Family List' and 'Individual List', both from the respective standard functions and from the 'Shared Notes List' as well as from 'General ...' and 'Advanced Search', which use these views for the output.
-In 'Individual List' mode, parents and descendants can also be adopted alternatively or completely as required.
+* In 'Individual List' mode, parents and descendants can also be adopted alternatively or completely as required.
+* In 'Family List' mode, families with their parents can also be adopted as required.

 [huhwt-xtv](https://github.com/huhwt/huhwt-xtv) (Tree view extended) and [huhwt-mtv](https://github.com/huhwt-mtv) (Multi-tree view for admin action "Check duplicates") can now also be adopted into the clipping basket.

 The clipping actions carried out are displayed as an additional overview.
 Each clipping action done by CCE will be identified (example: INDI\~I1 -> Individual I1 Action:'Only this record' - INDI_ANCESTOR_FAMILIES\~I1 Action: 'This Person, his ancestors and their families').
 You can filter the collected entries according to these actions.
 Each action can be undone individually.

-The cart's content can be stored as files on Server-Side (file location is defined by Tree-Name and User-ID, you may choose your own name).
-Saved files may be reloaded and added to the actual cart's content.
+If you have performed more than one clipping action, it is likely that not all entries were equally attracted by each action; there is a pattern of differently combined actions.
+These combinations can be used as an additional filter.

+The content represented by the XREFs can be used in various ways.

-An action initiated by the user then takes place on the records in the clippings cart, such as
+An action initiated by the user can take place on the represented content in the clippings cart, such as
 * the export to a GEDCOM zip file, as in the actual clippings cart module
 * the export to file in plain textual GEDCOM
-* the display of the objects in list form with the options of sorting and filtering this list (tbd)
+* the display in list form with the options of sorting and filtering this list (tbd)
-* the transfer of the records in the clippings cart to new functions that visualize this data or analyze it statistically.
+* the transfer to new functions that visualize this data or analyze it statistically.
   * Such a function could be for example a link-node-diagram like [TAM](https://github.com/huhwt/huhwt-wttam) (Topographic Attribute Map) or [LIN/Lineage](https://github.com/huhwt/huhwt-wtlin).
-* the transfer of the records in the clippings cart to new function [TSM](https://github.com/huhwt/huhwt-tsm) (Tagging Service Manager) providing the capability to handle appropriately structured 'Shared Notes' at a high abstract level.
+* the transfer to new function [TSM](https://github.com/huhwt/huhwt-tsm) (Tagging Service Manager) providing the capability to handle appropriately structured 'Shared Notes' at a high abstract level.
+  * by design: only INDI and FAM
-* the transfer of the records in the clippings cart to an other custom module:
+* the transfer to an other custom module:
   * [ExtendedImportExport](https://github.com/Jefferson49/ExtendedImportExport) with lots of options for filtering or modifying Gedcom content.

 The [TAM], [LIN] and [TSM] functions are provided as their own independent modules.

+However, you can perform actions with the content of the clipping cart itself (XREFs and clipping actions):

+You can store it completely as file on the server side (file location is defined by Tree-Name and User-ID, you may choose your own name).
+Saved files may be reloaded and added to the actual cart's content.

+For special purposes, you may sometimes need simple flat lists, just the XREFs without any deeper structures, for further processing in a spreadsheet.

+Such lists can also be created, but only downloaded to the local system and imported from there.
+They are generated in CSV format.
+The relevant parameters for this are primarily stored in the module settings.
+In addition to the XREF, the tag type (INDI/FAM etc.) and the sort name are also specified for more detailed identification.
+* The character encoding is generally UTF-8.
+If you want to further process such a CSV list in EXCEL, you should explicitly define the encoding in a new empty worksheet using the ‘Data | From Text/CSV’ Ribbon function, as EXCEL expects the data in ANSI when you use the ‘Double-click’ or ‘Open with’ functions, which could cause some characters to be displayed incorrectly.
+'UTF-8' is at the very end of the code page options.

+For importing, the list can actually only contain some XREFs - only one, if any, the first import field is used.
+The code page isn't important, as the positions of the relevant characters are complementary for Western European languages.
+(However, so far only Western European languages are expected).
+* Only XREFs currently known in the system are accepted for the entry in the clippings cart.

 This module can be operated in addition to the other 'Clippings Cart' functions or replace them completely.